Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 496         self.symbols = self.parser.symbols
 ```
 The *MicroAssembler* class is a wrapper class
-that contains not only the parser and lexer instances,
+that contains not only a parser and lexer instance,
 but also the architecture specific meta-data
 required for understanding specific ISAs.

+##MicroAssembler instance creation
 Because we are taking a look at the x86 ISA,
 let's find out a source code
-where the MicroAssembler class instance is created.
+where a X86 MicroAssembler class instance is created.

 *gem5/src/arch/x86/isa/microasm.isa*
 ```python